cse110-sp24-group12/cse110-sp24-group12/admin/meetings/051024-meeting.md

 - Ramtin will make issues based on the above tasks
 - Goal: have a basic functioning structure done by next Friday 5/17
-- Design team will work throughout the week, contributing asychronously, and meet to review on Sunday 5/12
+- Design team will work throughout the week, contributing asynchronously, and meet to review on Sunday 5/12
 - try to code frequently
   - if you need help, just ask
   - push frequently as well

-- JSDoc syntax, auto documentaition software
+- JSDoc syntax, auto documentation software
-  - if you use this format and merge to main branch, automatically gnereates documentation website
+  - if you use this format and merge to main branch, automatically generates documentation website
   - shows code and comments
 npm run test
     -runs all unit tests